hadashiA/VitalRouter/README.md

 <img src="./docs/gucyagucya.png" width="400" />

 There is one problem.
 There is no distinction between "the one giving the orders" and "the one being given the orders."
-In the simplicity of Unity programming, it is easy to mix up the person giving the orders and the person being given the orders.
+In the simplicity of Unity programming, it is easy to mix up the object giving the orders and the object being given the orders.
 This is one of the reasons why game design is so difficult.

 When the relationship is N:N, bidirectional binding is almost powerless.
 This is because it is very fat for an object to resolve references to all related objects.
 Moreover, they all repeat their creation.